Andrettin/Wyrmsun/readme.txt

 * Units
 - Green slimes now possess a new icon.
+- Derro Workers, Thugs, Executioners and Shadowguards now have new icons.

 * User Interface
 - Replaced the main menu background with a new one made by Jinn.